 Multi-language Templates (MLT) empower your end users to design customized experiences for their international audiences.
-Through the use of this feature, your end users will be able to select one default language, and up to six translations reflected in the top bar of their builder.
+Through the use of this feature, your end users will be able to select one default language, and up to 20 translations reflected in the top bar of their builder.
 Keep in mind that Multi-language Templates provide you with a means to translate template content, but does not automatically translate the content for you.

 MLT provides a translation infrastructure, but does not perform the translation for each language version of your template.
 You can integrate translations into your application for each language version using one of the following two methods: